-If the locally stored audit trail cannot be written to, the TOE stops all activity and shuts itself down.
+If TOE determines that the locally stored audit trail cannot be written to, the TOE stops all activity and shuts itself down.
 Once the issue is corrected, at the local console, by an administrator, the TOE can be restarted.
-The TOE detects issues with the audit trail when it attempts to write audit, or other information, to the environmental database and an exception is thrown.
-If the database fails with an error indicating that the local file system containing the database and other log files is full, it throws an exception indicating that and the TOE handles it as described.
+The TOE determines there is an issue with the audit trail when it attempts to write audit, or other information, to the environmental database and an exception is thrown, or when it detects that available free disk space is less than 250MB.
+The TOE produces warning audit messages, and places a warning message on its status page, when it detects that free disk space is less than 500MB, but greater than 250MB.
+If an exception is thrown or the TOE detects that available free disk space is less than 250MB, the TOE stops all activity and shuts itself down.

-To correct the issue, a user with administrator rights to the environmental Operating System must login to the local console, correct the storage issue, and restart the TOE.
+To correct the issue, a user with administrator rights to the environmental Operating System must login to the local console, correct the issue, and restart the TOE.

-The TOE does not allow an auditor (or anyone else) to perform any actions if the audit trail is full.
+The TOE does not allow an auditor (or anyone else) to perform any actions if the audit trail is not functioning.

-9.1.6 FAU SCR EXT.1 Certificate Repository Review
+9.1.6 FAU_SCR_EXT.1 Certificate Repository Review